-7 Keyboarding and Computer Studies
+6/7 Keyboarding and Computer Skills

-Components include practice drills, proper keyboarding technique; formatting basic documents (using Microsoft Word); the numeric keypad (using MS Excel); and digital presentation (using MS PowerPoint and citing sources thoroughly).
-The course meets every other school day at 7:55 a.m., and is strongly recommended for students of any grade who have not taken KEY0017.
+Components include practice drills, proper keyboarding technique, document formatting (using Microsoft Word and Google Docs), digital presentation (using Microsoft PowerPoint and citing sources ) and others as time permits.
+Each section meets every other school day at 7:55 a.m., and so this course is strongly recommended for students of any grade who have not taken 6/7 Keyboarding & Computer Skills.

 15F Applying Information and Communication

 30S Computer Science

 This course will instruct the students in two computer languages: Visual Basic and Java, and will consist of classroom instruction and lab time.
 Topics include: variables and data types, input/output, multiple branching, looping, subprograms with parameters, strings, arrays and sample sorts.

 40S Computer Science

-Prerequisite: Computer Science 35S
+Prerequisite: Computer Science 30S